Islandora-Devops/islandora-playbook/README.md

 ```
 1. Change the `drupal_trusted_host` configuration in `inventory/production/group_vars/webserver/drupal.yml` to reflect your IP or domain name
 1. Change the Apache's port to 80 in `inventory/production/group_vars/webserver/apache.yml`
-1. Instal the roles using `ansible-galaxy`: `$ ansible-galaxy install -r requirements.yml`
+1. Install the roles using `ansible-galaxy`: `$ ansible-galaxy install -r requirements.yml`
 1. Provision the server with `$ ansible-playbook -i inventory/production -e "islandora_distro=ubuntu/xenial64"`

 ## Connect